-PCM2 has 4 individual CAN ports with a total of 64 input channels.
-Each CAN port can be defined using 11 or 29 bit identifiers.
+PCM2 LITE has 2 individual CAN ports with a total of 64 input channels.
+Each CAN port can be defined using 11- or 29-bit identifiers.
 Additionally, each CAN port can be individually terminated in software and the baud rate for each is also selectable, ranging from 10 kbps to 1 Mbit/s.

-CAN 1 and CAN 2 can each handle up to 64 individual identifiers, while CAN 3 and CAN 4 can handle a maximum of 5 individual identifiers each plus the PC tool.
+CAN 1 and CAN 2 can each handle up to 64 individual identifiers plus the PC tool.
 Please see section 11 for CAN bus configuration.